 This paper is regarded as both difficult and rewarding.
-Some advanced mathematics are required, but the challenge centres on learning how to apply all of the different concepts to real-world situations.
+Some advanced mathematics are useful, but the challenge centres on learning how to apply all of the different concepts to real-world situations without the context of a focussed textbook.
 The lecturer in the paper is a consultant, currently practising in the field, rather than an academic staff member.

 |Paper title||Process Optimisation|

 |International Tuition Fees||Tuition Fees for international students are elsewhere on this website.|